mislav/blog/_posts/2010-04-03-targeted-css.md

 Try resizing your browser to see how the layout of that page changes at narrower sizes.

 As an additional detail, I've bumped up font sizes for the iPad to improve readability on its high pixel density display.
-I've yet to test this on a real device to see if I did any good.

 Once you've made sure your layout fits on smaller displays, you need this tag to satisfy mobile WebKits:

     <meta name="viewport" content="initial-scale=1.0">

 See [full documentation for "viewport"][meta] directive.
-What Mobile Safari does by default (i.e. without this directive) is display a zoomed-out, wide version of the page even if the layout itself is narrower.
+What Mobile Safari does by default (i.e. without this directive) is display a zoomed-out, 980px-wide version of the page even if the layout itself is narrower.
 As content authors, with this directive we're saying "trust me, zoom to natural scale and I'll make sure it fits".
 From the documentation:

 > [...] if you set the scale to 1.0, Safari assumes the width is `device-width` in portrait and `device-height` in landscape orientation.